Table of Contents

 Types of Bank Guarantees

-Here, the bank guarantees that the applicant will meet the financial obligation and in case he fails, the bank as a guarantor is bound to pay.
+Here, the bank guarantees that the applicant will meet the financial obligation.
+And in case he fails, the bank as a guarantor has to pay.

 Here the guarantee issued is for honoring a particular task and completion of the same in the prescribed/agreed upon manner as stated in the guarantee document.